ichen-lab-ucsb/SCAPE-BYO/kseq_tools/README.md

 #### Required arguments (positionally dependent):

-`start_round` - Location/name of file containing sequence counts for the pre-k-seq population (e.g. `R5c-counts.txt`).
+`start_round` - File containing sequence counts for the pre-k-seq population (e.g. `R5c-counts.txt`).
 The code requires a "counts" file consisting of three lines of metadata followed by one line per unique sequence in the pool, in the following format: sequences in the first column and counts (an integer number) in the second column.
 Such files are produced by our [Galaxy tools](https://labs.chem.ucsb.edu/chen/irene/Chen_lab_at_UCSB/Publications_files/Xulvi%20et%20al%20Methods%202016.pdf), currently available at the [Chen Lab website](https://labs.chem.ucsb.edu/chen/irene/Chen_lab_at_UCSB/Galaxy_Tools.html).

 `kseq_rounds` - File containing a list of filenames, each of which contains sequence counts for a post-k-seq population.
 Each of these files must share the same format as `start_round`.